 Bryophytes (hornworts, liverworts and mosses) form a unique group of basal land plants that are pivotal for understanding evolution of life in terrestrial environments.
 This course covers the evolution, systematics and ecological diversity of bryophytes of the world, using morphological, molecular and developmental data.
 Prerequisite: BIOL 108 or SCI 100 and a 200-level Biology course (BOT 205 or 210 recommended) or consent of instructor.
 Offered in alternate years.
 This course requires payment of additional miscellaneous fees.
-Refer to the Fees Payment Guide in the University Regulations and Information for Students section of the Calendar.
+Refer to the Tuition and Fees page in the University Regulations section of the Calendar.